oracle-livelabs/analytics-ai/diversity-and-inclusion/load-data/load-data.md

 ## Task 2: Add the Discrimination Dataset

-1. **Download** the <a href="./files/Anti Discrimination YoY.xlsx" target="\_blank">Discrimination dataset</a> to your local machine.
+1. **Download** the [Discrimination dataset](https://objectstorage.us-ashburn-1.oraclecloud.com/p/EwriB0Oq1hUYAPvkceXZMLTsxcywHAimwkYVc-l03mxWzVWGX79a8QO1lap5wMXz/n/c4u04/b/livelabsfiles/o/ai-ml-library/Anti-Discrimination-YoY.xlsx) to your local machine.
 Depending on your browser, you may have to use Right Click.
 Make sure that the file is saved with extension `.xlsx`.

 2. In Oracle Analytics Cloud, on the top right, choose Create and then Dataset.